 Overstrand Municipality's current water information database appears adequate from a water services management perspective.
-Overstrand Municipality is committed to continue with the metering of all the influent received at their WWTWs, the quantity of treated effluent returned to the Water Resource System.
+Overstrand Municipality is committed to continue with the metering of all the influent received at their WWTWs, the quantity of treated effluent re-used and the quantity of treated effluent returned to the Water Resource System.
 This information is critical for planning purposes with regard to WWTWs upgrading.